If you like this video then +1 it on Google+

 Under these future scenarios how can the stock market continue to grow at 7-10% pa?
 If Buy and Hold is Dead then what’s the alternative?
 Trading – that is, active management of your investments.
 Not relying on an advisor or your broker.
 Looking out for yourself and paying attention to what is happening in the market.

-And here’s Howard Stern ranting about Buy and Hold
+Even Howard Stern rants about Buy and Hold

 Howard Stern on His Stockbroker and Buy and Hold